Recommended age group: 11–14 (KS3)

 Time required: one 60 min session

-Equipment: stopwatches, tennis rackets and balls, Pick up the beat worksheet, heart rate monitors (if available).
+Equipment: Pick Up the Beat activity sheet, stopwatches, tennis rackets, tennis balls and heart rate monitors (if available).

-- Explain that the students are going to investigate different tennis-related exercises and ask how we can compare their effects on our bodies.
-Heart rate is a simple measure of how hard the heart is working to move blood around the body and carry oxygen to where it is needed.
+- Explain that students are going to investigate different tennis-related exercises and ask how we can compare their effects on our bodies.
+Heart rate is a simple measure of how hard the heart is working to move blood and oxygen to where the body needs it.

 - Demonstrate how to measure pulse rate.
 Students can either take a pulse in the traditional way from the wrist, or heart rate monitors can be worn and read.